deltachat/deltachat-pages/ca/chatmail.md

 - [mailchat.pl](https://mailchat.pl) is geared towards Polish speaking users and has been stable since January 2024.

-- [bcc.chat](https://bcc.chat) operates in the US and has been stable since February 2024.

 - [chatmail.woodpeckersnet.space](https://chatmail.woodpeckersnest.space/)
   is geared towards Italian speaking users and has been stable since May 2024.